 The authors of the study continue: "Simple use of lemon juice can prevent such types of infections (acne infections) and could help in keeping a good and healthy skin."

-The mere fact that lemons have the potential to prevent oiliness, is all by itself a contribution in the fight against acne breakouts.
-We all know that people with oily skin are more prone to acne, and excess sebum leads to pore-clogging.
-Clogged pores start to enlarge, add pressure to the cell's walls, irritate the skin's tissue and cause inflammation.
+The fact that lemons can potentially prevent oiliness already helps acne breakouts.
+We all know that people with oily skin suffer from excess sebum, which can clog pores.
+Clogged pores start to enlarge, add pressure to the cell's walls, irritate the skin's tissue, and cause inflammation.
 The end result is red, painful pimples.
 Controlling oil production on the skin will bring relief and less frequent breakouts.

 The abundance of vitamin C in lemons is the culprit for its anti-aging properties.